Richard Werner

 Academic History

-• He has also appeared as a guest on Real Vision.
+• Werner has also appeared as a guest on Real Vision, contributing to global discussions on sustainable economics, financial reform, and the future of banking.